what we do

 The two words that describe a successful organization are: thriving and virtuous.
 Research shows, being virtuous, which translates to thinking, speaking and doing good, is critical to long-term success.

-Our focus on embracing the core values isn’t just a “feel-good” intention.
+Our focus on doing good isn’t just an idealistic intention.
 A robust line of research supports our firm belief that organizations that serve a pro-social meaning are the ones likely to survive over the long-term, have lower turnover, and deliver better financial returns.

-Solutions anchored in a single person’s experience are vulnerable to biases and unlikely to remain relevant for the long-term.
-Instead, solutions that leverage the science, particularly the recent developments in neuroscience, that have been validated in multiple research studies, and that have been offered across several platforms and vetted by a large number of people, are more likely to inspire sustained behavior change.
+Solutions that leverage the science, particularly neuroscience, that have been validated in multiple research studies, and that have been offered across several platforms and vetted by a large number of people, are more likely to inspire sustained behavior change.

 An essential component of our solutions is helping participants understand some of the neural traps that create disengagement, unwanted stress, and impair physical health.
 We share this information (synthesized from over ten-thousand research studies) in an easy-to-understand language that is fun and participatory.

 In our presentations, we commonly hear participants say, “I wish I knew this science forty years ago.”
 The relevant neuroscience provides a validating and uplifting perspective toward stress, burnout, disengagement, and mental health issues.

 Some of us have a single discrete stressor.
 Many struggle with fatigue and forgetfulness, while dealing with relationship issues, financial pressures, and a health concern.
 Every person, team, and organization’s stressors are unique.
-When offering solutions to different people, while the basic ideas (such as the neuroscience insights) remain similar, the specific skills we suggest change based on the felt needs.
+When offering solutions to different people, while the basic ideas (such as the neuroscience insights) remain similar, the specific skills change based on the felt needs.